 Commitment to attaining clearly articulated standards for

 understandings and abilities; teaching for meaning;

-stressing higher order thinking skills, not ‘basic
+stressing higher order thinking skills, not ‘basic skills’

-KBS accepts applications from well-qualified teaching
+KBS accepts applications from well-qualified teaching and

-preferred), Teaching License/Certification/Diploma, and
+Teaching License/Certification/Diploma, and at least two

-hires single teachers or couples with no children since KBS’ bilingual program is
+or couples with no children since KBS’ bilingual program is

 usually not suitable for the children of expatriate

 Each year the Director General attends few of the

 international recruitment fairs.
 In addition, advertisements

 are placed with The International Educator (TIE).